cs1302uga/cs1302-ce10/README.md

    [![Mocha](http://www.kittenwar.com/c_images/2006/10/30/102553.2.jpg)](http://www.kittenwar.com/kittens/102553/)

-   **LEGAL NOTICE:** We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with http://www.kittenwar.com.
+   **LEGAL NOTICE:** We are not affiliated, associated, authorized, endorsed by, or in any way officially connected with http://www.kittenwar.com. **WARNING:** This site linked to in the next sentence may potentially trigger seizures for people with photosensitive epilepsy.
 We like [dogs](https://www.omfgdogs.com) too.

 **NOT A CHECKPOINT**